orgua/universal-android-debloater-UI/README.md

 ## Universal Android Debloater UI

+- GUI for the awesome [UAD](https://gitlab.com/W1nst0n/universal-android-debloater) project
+- NOTE: this is a prototype for now
 - runs on python and dearpygui
 - linux, windows and macOS should be supported
   - but only windows is tested right now
 - should support all android versions
   - but only android 10 is tested right now

-- NOTE: this is a prototype
+- current features:
+  - check packages on device against packages known to debloater
+  - filter for type, keywords, enable-status and remove-recommendation
+  - packages can be enabled, disabled, installed and uninstalled
+  - save current package data as csv locally
+  - auto-save

 ### Installation

 - clone this repository
-- (optional) clone [UAD](https://gitlab.com/W1nst0n/universal-android-debloater) repo to sub-folder "uad", so that the lists are in "./uad/lists/"
+- (optional) copy your adb-key to this folder, otherwise a new one is generated and your phone wants confirmation on first connect
 - make sure python 3.6+ is on your system
 - run: